risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-cockroach.md

 ## Syntax and Parameters

 Since CockroachDB is PostgreSQL-compatible, the syntax and parameters are the same as creating a PostgreSQL sink.
-For the syntax and parameters, see [Create a Sink](/guides/sink-to-postgres.md#create-a-sink​) under Sink to PostgreSQL.
+For the syntax and parameters, see [Create a sink](/guides/sink-to-postgres.md#create-a-sink​).

 ## Examples